turboapps/docs/contributing/style_guide/style_guide.md

 - Put the image in the same folder as the md file
 - Modify the path in the link based on the example below
 - If you need to specify image dimensions, use HTML
+- Image file names should be all lower case

 ```
 # GitHub location